the-teachingRSE-project/competencies/competencies.md

-    Is organised enough to be able to transfer the codebase to future developers.& Follows the project management approach set by the team, or can suggest such \gls{PM} approaches.& Has additional \gls{PM} challenges, but may not have awareness of or experience with key \gls{PM} skills, which can acquire with low-key courses.&
-    Team provides well-structured approaches and tooling to support management of projects.& Should offer training to support management of projects.
+    Is organised enough to be able to transfer the codebase to future developers.& Follows the project management approach set by the team, or can suggest such \gls{PM} approaches.& Has additional \gls{PM} challenges, but may not have awareness of or experience with key \gls{PM} skills, which can be acquired with low-key courses.& Team provides well-structured approaches and tooling to support management of projects.& Should offer training to support management of projects.
       May offer organisation-level tooling.